aaskorohodov/mi_band_9_pro_pip_girl_fallout_watchface/README.md

 ### Changing color

-If you familiar with Python, you can change color [with this](python_tools/color_changer.py) [Get convertable images from here](media_src/CONVERTABLE_IMAGES/AUTOMATIC) all there images can be converted with that script.
-[These images](media_src/CONVERTABLE_IMAGES/COMMON) can typically stay the same for any watchface color.
+If you familiar with Python, you can change color [with this](python_tools/color_changer.py)

+[Get convertable images from here](media_src/CONVERTABLE_IMAGES/AUTOMATIC) all there images can be converted with that script.

+[These images](media_src/CONVERTABLE_IMAGES/COMMON) should typically stay the same for any watchface color.

 [And these image](media_src/CONVERTABLE_IMAGES/MANUAL) need to be converted manually using photoshop or similar tool.

-[These 3 folders](media_src/CONVERTABLE_IMAGES) are all the images used for each of my watchfaces.
-After converting them to a color you like, place them in a folder images [for any watchface in here](watchfaces_src) and open any of the project file, for example [this one](watchfaces_src/PipGirlProject/PipGirlProject_d.fprj).
-It will automatically apply your images with new color.
+Overall [these 3 folders](media_src/CONVERTABLE_IMAGES) are all the images used for each watchface.

+After converting them to a color you like, place them in a folder "images" [for any watchface in here](watchfaces_src) and open any of the project file, for example [this one](watchfaces_src/PipGirlProject/PipGirlProject_d.fprj) with MiCreate.
+It will automatically apply your images (with new color) as they have the same names.
 Now you can build new watchface using MiCrate.

 Note, that you will also need to change Watchface ID under 'File' -> 'Manage project'.
-Each watchface should have unique name, or it will replace already installed one with the same ID.
+Each watchface should have unique ID, or it will replace already installed one with the same ID.

 ## FAQ